Effective $\Lambda$CDM model emerging from $f(Q,T)$ under a special EOS limit in symmetric cosmology with Bayesian and ANN observational constraints: Conclusion

 In this paper, we investigated effective $\Lambda$CDM model emerging from $f(Q,T)$ under condition $\rho + p = 0$ which yields a constraint relation $F(Q,T)H(t)=C$, and the function $F$ reduces to a purely $Q$-dependent form as$F(Q)=C\sqrt{6/Q}$ along the homogeneous and isotropic cosmological background.
 This reduction from $f(Q,T)$ gravity to an effective $\Lambda$ formulation indicates that the trace of the energy momentum tensor evolves toward a constant value, thereby mimicking the behavior of a cosmological constant.
 We also emply both the Bayesian statistical inference and Artificial Neural Network (ANN) emulator to constraint the model parameters with CC, BAO and Pantheon+ SN Ia data sets.
 This ANN approach significantly reduces computational time and enhances the robustness of parameter estimation procedures.
 In Ref. \cite{Escamilla-Rivera2020}, a machine-learning approach have been discussed to improve performance in modified theory of gravity.
 The main findings of this research are as follows:

 \begin{itemize} \item[i)] We derived an effective $\Lambda$CDM model from the general $f(Q,T)$ gravity by imposing the condition $\rho + p = 0$ which yields $F(Q,T)H(t)=\mathrm{constant}$.

-\item[ii)] For the CC dataset, our model exhibits $H_{0}$ tensions of $0.10\sigma$ (MCMC) and $0.24\sigma$ (ANN) with Planck, and $1.74\sigma$ (MCMC) and $2.95\sigma$ (ANN) with SH0ES and shows an insignificant $S_{8}$ tension which imply that CC data set alone does not strongly probe late-time structure formation.
+\item[ii)] For the CC dataset, our model exhibits $H_{0}$ tensions of $0.39\sigma$ (MCMC) and $0.10\sigma$ (ANN) with Planck, and $2.53\sigma$ (MCMC) and $2.95\sigma$ (ANN) with SH0ES and shows an insignificant $S_{8}$ tension with Planck which imply that CC data set alone does not strongly probe late-time structure formation of the Universe.

 \item[iii)] For the BAO dataset, the ANN method yields a $0.95\sigma$ $H_{0}$ tension with Planck and a $2.48\sigma$ tension with SH0ES and a significant $S_{8}$ tension of $\sim 4.13\sigma$, favoring lower structure growth amplitudes relative to KiDS and DESI \cite{Heymans2021,Abbott2022}.